 The universe is vast and expansive.
 It is so incredibly large that the human mind is incapable of understanding its true size.
 It is the most hostile environment imaginable.
 Extreme temperatures, lack of atmosphere, and intense radiation make space a dangerous place for both human beings and machines to explore.
 But in spite of this danger, the universe is being explored.
 From the time of the first telescope to modern day spacecraft and space probes, space exploration has a long and fascinating history.

 January 28, 1986 was a day that few of us will ever forget.
-This is my humble tribute to the crew of Challenger mission 51-L, including astronaut biographies and other information about the mission and crew.
+This is my tribute to the crew of Challenger mission 51-L, including astronaut biographies and other information about the mission and crew.

 "Exploration is in our nature.
 We began as wanderers, and we are wanderers still.
 We have lingered long enough on the shores of the cosmic ocean.
 We are ready at last to set sail for the stars."